Vagg(s)

 2) Charles Vincent b.
 27 Jan 1810 Berrow, labourer, s.o.
 Sarah Vincent, died 1867 (Sep Q 5c/345 Wells) 51-36, 61-52

 Charles' mother Sarah (b.
-1785 Banwell) had three other children, John (b.
-1811 Berrow, d.
-1828), Sarah (b.
-Bristol, m.
+1785 Banwell) had three other children, John (Chr.
+12 jun 1812 Berrow, d.
+1828), Sarah (Chr.
+27 Apr 1817 Berrow m.
 Joseph Baker) and Jane (b.
 1820 Berrow, m.
 Charles Hutchings).
-She was living with the last two at in Berrow on the 1841 census and their father was a Peter Neathy, mariner.
-In 1851 she was a 'pauper formerly sailor's wife' living at Berrow next door to an Ann Coombs and her fisherman husband Frederick.
+She was living with the last two in Berrow on the 1841 census and their father was a given as Peter Neathy, mariner.
+In 1851 Sarah was a 'pauper formerly sailor's wife' living at Berrow next door to an Ann Coombs and her fisherman husband Frederick.
 Ann Coombs was b.
 1805 Brean, the daughter of Charles Vincent who died July 1808 Berrow and Sarah may have been her mother, widow of the said Charles - she died in 1852.

 In 1861 Charles (54) and his wife Mary (50) lived at Pond Head, next to Jepthar Bulgin and his daughter Hannah, together with children John (20), William (17), Jane (15), George (12), Sarah (10), Charles (8), Frederick (6) and Henry (4).
 Jane became cook to Alderman John Bullied in Magadalen St., Glastonbury in 1871 - she then married James Vile in 1872 (Jun Q 6a/278 Clifton).
 In 1881 they ran the "Bell Inn" in the Armoury, Glastonbury.
 In 1911 James and Jane were still innkeepers at 27, Benedict St., Glastonbury and lived with son Albert and Annie Vincent (b.
 1887, Butleigh, d.o.
 Charles Vincent) as assistant.